Core Language Specification

 |x|($x) => $fn

 $fn.^timeout ??
-30 # 30 (uses default since annotation missing)Accessing .^key on non-closure values throws RUNTIME_TYPE_ERROR:
+30 # 30 (uses default since annotation missing)Accessing .^key with a non-type key on primitives, lists, or dicts throws RUNTIME_TYPE_ERROR.
+Use .^type first to get a type value, then access .name on the result:

 "hello" => $str

-$str.^key # Error: Cannot access annotation on stringParameter Annotations
+$str.^key # Error: Cannot access annotation on stringReserved Annotation Keys

 Parameters can have their own annotations using ^(key: value) syntax.
 These attach metadata to individual parameters.

-Order: Parameter annotations appear after the type annotation (if present) and before the default value (if present).
+Order: Parameter annotations appear before the parameter name, before the type annotation (if present) and default value (if present).

 The .params property returns a dict keyed by parameter name.
 Each entry is a dict containing: